SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 >
 > Applicable across **different industries** (bus, train, plane)
 >
-> **Scales with your use-case**: from hobbyist timetabling to professional planning
+> **Scales with your use-case** - from hobbyist timetabling to professional planning
 >
-> **Human-centric:** Timetable planning is a very complex and creative process.
+> **Human-centric ** - timetable planning is a very complex and creative process.
 Netzgrafik-Editor
 > supports the user by digitalizing the previously paper-driven process, while providing instant
 > analysis capabilities.
 >